mafifafm/pxt-microbit/docs/courses/ucp-science/egg-drop/overview.md

 ## Project Goal

-Give students real world experience with coding, collecting data, analyzing data, and reporting results using MakeCode’s block programming and a micro:bit with its sensors.
+Give students real world experience with coding, collecting data, analyzing data, and reporting results using MakeCode’s block programming and a Ragga with its sensors.

 ## Prior Knowledge

-Students need to have a basic knowledge of how to code using block style programming and download a program to a micro:bit using MakeCode.
+Students need to have a basic knowledge of how to code using block style programming and download a program to a Ragga using MakeCode.

 ## Student Outcomes